seojuice

 Q4.
 How many reviews for star-rating snippets?

-Google requires aggregateRating schema, not a minimum count, but pages with 10+ reviews trigger stars more reliably.
+Google requires aggregateRating schema, not a minimum count, but pages with 10+ reviews trigger stars more reliably in our experience.

 Q5.
 Will GPTBot scrape my tutorial library?